Drone-based forest mapping for forest ecology and management

 The OFO tools in development will be usable by groups and individuals with limited background in drones and remote sensing.
 All of our work is open-source (see our work on GitHub).
 We are keen to collaborate with anyone interested in using and/or contributing to our tools.
 Learn how to contact us.

-Forest map database
+Forest map data

 Forest mapping tools